MD-Ruben/ESBTP-yAKROv2/scripts/README.md

 1. Using the PHP development server: http://localhost:8000
 2. Using WAMP: http://localhost/smart_school_new/public
 3. Using the redirect files: http://localhost/smart_school.php or http://localhost/smart_school.html

+## Troubleshooting

+If you encounter issues with the scripts:

+1. Make sure PHP is in your system PATH
+2. Check that you're running the scripts from the correct directory
+3. Verify that your database configuration in `.env` is correct
+4. Try running the commands manually to see detailed error messages

+## Default Login Credentials

+The application comes with several default user accounts for testing:

+### Super Admin
+- Email: super-admin@example.com
+- Password: password123

+### Admin
+- Email: admin@example.com
+- Password: password123

+### Teacher
+- Email: teacher@example.com
+- Password: password123

+### Student
+- Email: student@example.com
+- Password: password123

+### Parent
+- Email: parent@example.com
+- Password: password123

 ## Liste des scripts